28anmol/ESP32-Environmental-Monitoring/README.md

 |  | A0 | A0 (No voltage divider required)|

 4. Select the correct port and board(Arduino UNO)
-5. Upload the code from `sensor_calibration` folder to arduino UNO
+5. Upload the code from `sensor_calibration` folder to Arduino UNO
 6. Open Serial Monitor -> Get the RO values displayed
 7. Open the project code from `src` folder and make the following changes to RO and RL